ajaywagh007/DIAT-Separable-CNN-ECA-HARNet-A-Lightweight-and-Explainable-Model-for-Efficient-HAR/README.md

 Explainable AI Techniques

 Feature Maps Visualization:

-    1.Visualize intermediate feature maps from the CNN layers to understand the learned representations.
+    1. Visualize intermediate feature maps from the CNN layers to understand the learned representations.
-    2.Plot the feature maps at different layers to show how the model extracts features at various levels.
+    2. Plot the feature maps at different layers to show how the model extracts features at various levels.

 GradCAM Visualization:

-    1.Apply GradCAM (Gradient-weighted Class Activation Mapping) to generate heatmaps for model predictions.
+    1. Apply GradCAM (Gradient-weighted Class Activation Mapping) to generate heatmaps for model predictions.
-    2.Visualize the importance of different regions of the input image that contributed to the model’s decision.
+    2. Visualize the importance of different regions of the input image that contributed to the model’s decision.
-    3.Overlay the heatmap on the input image to gain insights into the model’s focus during prediction.
+    3. Overlay the heatmap on the input image to gain insights into the model’s focus during prediction.

 Review Results